msampathkumar/datadriven/Project Submission.md

 So, We will use familiar (inherently) multi-class Supervised Classifiers like Tree Algorithms(RF, GBT).
 As these models are easy to train, self-learning & evaluation nature make them a general good technique.

-From dataset features, we have coordinates like longitude, latitude and pump models and other, it might even possible that simmilar issues are observed in certain neighbour and have been reported already so Nearest Neighbour models could also perform well.
+From dataset features, we have coordinates like longitude, latitude and pump models and other, it might even possible that similar issues are observed in certain neighbor and have been reported already so Nearest Neighbor models could also perform well.

 During model selection, we will also explore One\-vs\-Rest Sklearn's MultiClassification Technique.
 As the data is unbalanced, we believe that a One\-vs\-Rest might perform well.